-Sue: I wonder how many injuries they’ve suffered thanks to those oversized badges.
-You could do yourself some serious harm with the pointy ends.
-Or maybe they double up as weapons when they arrest people?
+Sue: I wonder how many injuries this lot have suffered wearing those oversized badges of theirs.
+I bet you could do yourself some serious damage with the pointy end.
+Or maybe they double as weapons when they arrest people?

 Sue: He needs to find his safe room.